bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 Under the boolean model, `null` is eliminated as a valid value for the Python mode.
 Instead, the mode will immediately default to either `PY2` or `PY3`.
 The mode is no longer sticky, but changes as needed whenever a new `py_binary` target is reached.

 Since there is no longer a third value corresponding to "uncommitted", a target can no longer tell whether it was set to `PY2` mode explicitly (by a flag or a `py_binary`), or if it was set by default because no mode was specified.
+The current version will be inspectable using `config_setting` to read a setting whose value is always one of `"PY2"` or `"PY3"`.

 ### Data dependencies